videlalvaro/closerl/README.md

     (def peer (otp-peer "a@mrhyde"))

-Once you got the nodes you can connect them:
+Once we have the nodes we can try to connect them:

     (def conn (otp-connect self peer))